Should You Buy a Home With Popcorn Ceilings?

 This reminds me of my neighbor who could not sell her home.
 She asked me what she could do to improve her odds of selling.
 I suggested she remove the popcorn ceiling.
 This was something that had not occurred to her.
 After the workers scraped away the mess, it revealed a beautiful plaster ceiling perfectly intact.
 My neighbor liked it so much that she decided not to sell after all.
 The project encouraged her to tackle other home improvement projects.

-Many homes built in the late 1930s through the 1990s have popcorn ceilings or some type of texture applied to the ceilings.
 This was before the government discovered that asbestos was a bad thing.
 According to the EPA, the use of asbestos in textured ceiling paint was banned in 1977.
 Inhaled in large quantities, asbestos fibers can cause lung disease, scarring of the lungs and lung cancer.
 However, not all popcorn ceilings contain asbestos.
 Moreover, if left undisturbed or contained, asbestos is not dangerous but many people still don't want it present in their home.

 You might be wondering why would anybody spray a ceiling to start with?
 I suspect in part it's because they did not want to finish the ceiling or could not conceal imperfections.
 Sometimes, a popcorn ceiling covers up a bad drywall and mudding job.
 That's because mudding (applying joint compound) a ceiling is an art.
 Not every contractor or homeowner turned weekend warrior is an artist.
 It was also trendy at the time.